 The federal case was based on an administrative state insurance statute providing no penalty if no loss

 The prosecution engaged in misconduct that was ignored by the courts.

 A defense lawyer for Segal was secretly tape-recorded

 "Mr. Segal has given us a cautionary tale of a federal government that is often arbitrary and vindictive.
 Federal prosecutors have nearly unlimited discretion to select their targets.
-Sometimes, these targeting decisions are based on bad information, or on the fact that a target has a high profile or is politically connected and could potentially help make a case against other well-known people.
-Mickey Segal fit into all three of these categories.
-And when, under the threat of federal prison, he refused to back down or to cooperate, federal prosecutors set about methodically to destroy his family and his business.
+Sometimes, selections are based on bad information, or on the fact that a target has a high profile and could potentially help make cases against other well-known people.
+Mickey Segal fits into all of these categories.
+When he refused to back down or to cooperate, federal prosecutors set about methodically to destroy his family and his business.
 But Mr. Segal is still standing.
 And he is still fighting back.
 He has written an important book."